hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 converging of other technological tools.
 The use of the Internet, IoT, IoS and E-Nose explain the growing issue that have an impact of our surrounding.
 The impact of all other technologies is a part of the process of the functionality of Digital Scent Technologies.

+The DST Ecosystem impact and the rest of the region involves.

+Sensor Manufactures

+A.  Amphenol, Siemes, Sensirion, Sciosense, Renesas, Ecosensor, Alphasense and Honeywell

+E-Nose Provider

+B.  Alpha Mos, Airsense, Sensigent, MUI, E-Nose, and Smart Nanotubes

+Distributor

+C.  PCA Technologies, Envitech, Bioclear SDN BND, Verulam Scientific Limited

+Software & Platform Providers

+D.  Arybelle, Plasmior, Noze

+System Integrators

+E   Comon Invent, Instrument Solution, and Technology for your Success

+End Userss

+F.   IBM, Panasonic, KAO, Givandan, and NHK World - Japan

+The above are Digital Scent Technology Market by Hardware Device companies that have strong impact on Jamaica and the region.

 It is a fact that DST and the observation of symbiotic relationship between the impact of Jamaica and the Caribbean in the future will suffer chemical reaction from technologies of the IoS and E-Nose with the use of other internet services, such as, 3D, 4G, and 5G.
 I realised that the interactionism of 6G is fast becoming a reality and this connecting link is now the primary activator of the multisensory expenses the world